The Chromatic Number of the Disjointness Graph of the Double Chain: Introduction

 \section{Introduction}

 Throughout this paper, $P$ is a set of $n\geq 4$ points in general position in the plane.
 The {\em edge disjointness graph}, $D(P)$, of $P$ is the graph whose vertices are all the closed straight line segments with endpoints in $P$; two of which are adjacent in $D(P)$ if and only if they are disjoint.
-The edge disjointness graph and other similar graphs were introduced by Araujo, Dumitrescu, Hurtado, Noy and Urrutia in~\cite{gaby}, as geometric analogs of the well known Kneser graphs.
+The edge disjointness graph and other similar graphs were introduced by ~\cite{gaby}, as geometric analogs of the well known Kneser graphs.
 Let $m$ and $k$ be positive integers with $k\leq m/2$.
 We recall that the \emph{Kneser graph} $KG(m; k)$ is the graph whose vertices are all the $k$--subsets of $\{1,2,\ldots ,m\}$; two of which are adjacent if and only if they correspond to disjoint $k$-subsets.

-The \emph{chromatic number} of a graph $G$ is the minimum number of colors needed to color its vertices so that adjacent vertices receive different colors; it is denoted by $\chi (G)$.
-In 1956, Kneser~\cite{kneser} posed the problem of finding the chromatic number of the Kneser graph.
+The \emph{chromatic number} of a graph $G$ is the minimum number of colors needed to color its vertices so that adjacent vertices receive different colors; it is denoted by $\chi (G)$. \cite{kneser} posed the problem of finding the chromatic number of the Kneser graph.
 He conjectured that for $n \ge 2k-1$.
 The upper bound can be shown with simple combinatorial arguments.
-The lower bound was proved by Lov\'asz in 1978~\cite{lovasz} using tools from Algebraic Topology (specifically the Borsuk-Ulam theorem).
+The lower bound was proved by \cite{lovasz} using tools from algebraic topology (specifically the Borsuk-Ulam theorem).
 This is one of the earliest applications of Algebraic Topology to combinatorial problems.
-For a nice account of this connection see Matou{\v{s}}ek's book~\cite{using}.
-Recently, Pach and Tomon \cite{Pach-Tomon} have proved that if $G$ is the disjointness graph of a family of grounded $x$-monotone curves such that $\omega(G)=k$, then $\chi(G)\leq \binom{k+1}{2}$, where $\omega(G)$ denotes the clique number of $G$.
-We remark that in \cite{Pach-Tomon} the family of grounded $x$-monotone curves play the role of our closed straight line segments.
+For a nice account of this connection see the book of~\cite{using}.

+Recently, \cite{Pach-Tomon} have proved that if $G$ is the disjointness graph of a family of grounded $x$-monotone curves such that $\omega(G)=k$, then $\chi(G)\leq \binom{k+1}{2}$, where $\omega(G)$ denotes the clique number of $G$.
+We remark that the family of grounded $x$-monotone curves play the role of our closed straight line segments.

-Understandably, the chromatic number is a well studied parameter of the Kneser graph and its relatives.
+Clearly, the chromatic number is a well studied parameter of the Kneser graph and its relatives.
 A general upper bound of

-was proved in~\cite{gaby}.
+was proved by \cite{gaby}.
 They obtained it as follows.
 Let $C_n$ be a set of $n$ points in convex position in the plane.
 Let